-Abuissa set out to Manhattan, NY for college, studying Music and Mathematics at Columbia University.
+Abuissa set out to New York for college in 2010, studying Music and Mathematics at Columbia University.
 His four-movement composition Seasonal and other works of chamber music were performed by student ensembles in venues including Columbia's Miller Theatre.
 Abuissa developed a love of lyric-writing and musical theatre while co-composing Columbia's 118th Annual Varsity Show, The Corporate Core.
-He held a Strategy & Business Development internship at Lincoln Center, where he then interned in Media Development to score two artist interview series.
+He held two Lincoln Center internships: in Strategy & Business Development, then in Media Development, where he underscored two artist interview series.
 As a senior in 2014, he scored three Animation thesis films for USC’s School of Cinematic Arts, and performed in a guitar-dance duet for a Department of Dance thesis at Barnard College.

-In 2016, Abuissa moved to San Francisco, CA as the composer, lyricist, and music director of South of Market: The Musical.
-This year-in-review satire of the tech industry, created by a fellow Varsity Show alum, played two sold-out runs in October 2016 and 2017.
-In 2018, Abuissa moved back east to Brooklyn, NY to continue composing for theatre, and his band Ruby Jubilee released its self-titled album.
-Abuissa participated in the Mentor Program through the Society of Composers & Lyricists and serves as a teaching artist with Very Young Composers, an afterschool program of the New York Philharmonic.
+In 2016, Abuissa moved to San Francisco as the composer, lyricist, and music director of South of Market: The Musical.
+This satire of the tech industry played two sold-out runs in October 2016 and 2017.
+In 2018, Abuissa moved back to New York to continue composing for theatre with Naked, and his band Ruby Jubilee released a self-titled debut.
+Abuissa works as the New York Administrator for the Society of Composers & Lyricists.
+He also serves as a Teaching Artist with Very Young Composers, an afterschool program of the New York Philharmonic.